Branch Line (Singapore)

-The Branch Line, also known as the Bukit Line, was originally the third Mass Rapid Transit (MRT) line in Singapore, initially operating as a branch to the existing East–West Line (EWL).
-The line was 6.5 km long with four stations, and was operated by SMRT Corporation.
+The Branch Line, also known as the Bukit Line, is a former Mass Rapid Transit (MRT) line in Singapore that was the third while it existed.
+Initially operating as a branch to the existing East–West Line (EWL), the line was 6.5 km long with four stations, and was operated by the Mass Rapid Transit Corporation (now privatised as SMRT Trains).

-Travelling from one end of this line to the other end took about ten minutes, and the line was coloured brown and khaki on the rail map.
-The line now forms a part of the North–South Line (NSL), making it the only defunct line in Singapore.
-The line used to terminate at the centre track at Jurong East (then platforms C/D, now D/E).
+The line took about ten minutes to travel from one end to the other and was coloured brown and khaki on the rail map.
+It now forms a part of the North–South Line (NSL), making it the only defunct line in Singapore.
+It terminated at the centre track of Jurong East station (then platforms C/D, now D/E).
 Trains operated at a six-minute frequency.

 History

-The line was conceptualized as the Western line during the early planning stages of the Singapore MRT network.
+The line was conceptualised as the Western line during the early planning stages of the Singapore MRT network.

 On 7 January 1986, the Taiwanese RSEA International and Hock Lian Seng Joint Venture were awarded the contract for the Branch MRT line stations – Bukit Batok, Bukit Gombak and Choa Chu Kang.
 The line started operations on 10 March 1990, and was named the Branch Line, consisting of four stations.